mrstefangrimm/TemplateStateMachine/README.md

 ### Installation

 To use tsm in an Arduino sketch, just copy it to Arduino/Libraries and include "tsm.h".
-Add the tsm/src folder to your includes to use it on other platforms.
+Add the tsm/src folder to the includes to use it on other platforms.

 ## When should you use state machines?

 To learn everything about state machines, I recommend the book "Practical UML State Charts in C/C++" by Miro Samek.
-Also worth watching is [Rise of the State Machines](https://www.youtube.com/watch?v=Zb6xcd2as6o) by Kris Jusiak.
-I'll leave it at that, otherwise I would just repeat the expert voices.
+Worth watching is also [Rise of the State Machines](https://www.youtube.com/watch?v=Zb6xcd2as6o) by Kris Jusiak.
+I will leave it at that, otherwise I would just repeat the expert voices.

 ## When should you use tsm?

-You should only use it to experiment with it or for hobby projects at this time.
-The runtime behavior has not yet been sufficiently tested.
+At this time, you should only use it to experiment with it or for hobby projects.
+The tsm runtime behavior has not yet been sufficiently tested.

 [qpn](https://github.com/QuantumLeaps/qpn) has been around for years and does an excellent job.

 While experimenting how I could use C++ templates to generate a state machine, [SML](https://github.com/boost-ext/sml) got released.
-Too bad for tsm, they  did a great job.
+SML also uses C++ templates to declaratively program state machine.
 It is a pity that SML no longer works with C++14.